Skip to the Main Content

 Not all translations of the tetrahedral torus act on the tetrahedral Kummer K3.
 The quotient process, where we set x=xx = -x, creates 16 singularities in the Kummer surface, coming from points of /L\mathbb{H}/L that are their own negatives.
 These points form a subgroup of the /L\mathbb{H}/L, called its ‘2-torsion subgroup’.
 We can think of this subgroup as L/2LL/2L; it’s isomorphic to (/2) 4(\mathbb{Z}/2)^4.
 This subgroup of translations acts on KK and then on the tetrahedral Kummer K3.

 Putting the pieces together, TL/2LT \ltimes L/2L acts on the tetrahedral Kummer K3.
 In fact it acts as diffeomorphisms that preserve the hyper-Kähler structure!
-Indeed, I’m prettty sure from my readings that the automorphism group of the tetrahedral Kummer K3 as a hyper-Kähler manifold is exactly the semidirect product TL/2LT \ltimes L/2L, no more.
+Indeed, I’m pretty sure from my readings that the automorphism group of the tetrahedral Kummer K3 as a hyper-Kähler manifold is exactly the semidirect product TL/2LT \ltimes L/2L, no more.
 This group is isomorphic to A 4(/2) 4A_4 \ltimes (\mathbb{Z}/2)^4, so it has

 12×16=192 12 \times 16 = 192